OAGi/Score/docs/user_guide/index.rst

    3. *Deprecated*.
 Since this is a brand new BCCP, *Deprecated* is locked.

    4. *Value Constraint*.
-Select “Default” or “Fixed” value constraint in the drop down and specify the value in the adjacent text field.
+Select "Default" or "Fixed" value constraint in the drop down and specify the value in the adjacent text field.
-      Note that “Fixed” value constraint and “Nillable” are mutually exclusive, i.e., “Nillable” cannot be true if there is a “Fixed” value constraint and vice versa. *Value Constraint* is optional.
+      Note that "Fixed" value constraint and "Nillable" are mutually exclusive, i.e., "Nillable" cannot be true if there is a "Fixed" value constraint and vice versa. *Value Constraint* is optional.

    5. *Namespace*.
 Select a standard namespace from the dropdown list.
       See the `Namespace
-      Management <#core-component-management-tips-and-tricks>`__ section
+      Management <#namespace-management>`__ section
       to create a standard namespace if needed or how namespaces may be used in Score. *Namespace* is required.